wali-hu/solana-v0-tx-with-alt/README.md

 - Base64 serialization
 - RPC simulation on Devnet

-This demonstrates the exact workflow used when preparing high-throughput transactions optimized for Solana's v0 transaction model—all written in native, pure Rust using the Solana SDK!
+This demonstrates the exact workflow used when preparing high-throughput transactions optimized for Solana's v0 transaction model—all written in native, pure Rust using the Solana SDK.